Rangers vs. Athletics Player Props Betting Odds

 - Hits Prop: Over/Under 0.5 (Over Odds: -149)

-- Brent Rooker has 74 hits with 13 doubles, a triple, 18 home runs, 35 walks and 48 RBI.
-He's also stolen two bases.
+- Tony Kemp has 60 hits with 11 doubles, three triples, three home runs, 32 walks and 22 RBI.
+He's also stolen 12 bases.

 |Opponent